 A comprehensive guide to the legal implications around product liability in China.
 Prepared in association with Fangda Partners, one of China’s most prestigious and well-regarded law firms.
-This is an extract from The Pharma Legal Handbook: China, which can be purchased here for USD 99.
+This is an extract from The Pharma Legal Handbook: China, which can be purchased here for GBP 99.

 1. What types of liability are recognized in your jurisdiction?